obrhubr/obrhubr.github.io/_posts/2023-07-24-chess-engine.md

 ![Untitled](/assets/chess-engine/f15a6ae6_Untitled.png)

-Stockfish’s NNUE is essentially made up of a heavily overparametrised input layer and a simple 4 layer network behind it.
+[Stockfish’s NNUE](https://github.com/official-stockfish/nnue-pytorch/blob/master/docs/nnue.md#what-is-nnue) is essentially made up of a heavily overparametrised input layer and a simple 4 layer network behind it.
 What this means is that instead of using bitboards representing the positions of the different pieces as inputs and applying the weights and biases, it instead gives the NNUE the positions of every single piece in relation to every single king position.
 This provides the network the necessary context to evaluate the position, which our simplified version lacked.
-(1)

 Concretely this translates to a model architecture consisting of 2x45056 inputs.
 It has two sides, one for the side that currently moves and the opposing side.
 Where does 45056 come from?
 For each of the two input halves, there are 11 other piece types to consider in relation to the king of the current side and there are then 64 squares a piece could be on for 64 squares the king could be on.